Kenneth H. Keller: Professor and dean

-Keller joined the Department of Chemical Engineering at the University of Minnesota in 1964.
-He became chair of the Biomedical Engineering program (1971–1973).
-He served as associated dean (1973–1974) and acting dean (1974–1975) of the Graduate School.
-In 1978, he became the head of the Department of Chemical Engineering and Materials Science.
-From 1980 until 1984, he served as vice president for Academic Affairs.
+Keller joined the department of chemical engineering at the University of Minnesota in 1964.
+He became chair of the biomedical engineering program (1971–1973).
+He served as associated dean (1973–1974) and acting dean (1974–1975) of the graduate school.
+In 1978, he became the head of the department of chemical engineering and materials science.
+From 1980 until 1984, he served as vice president for academic affairs.

 President of the University of Minnesota

 Keller served as the 12th president of the University of Minnesota from 1985 to 1988.
 As leader of the University, Keller organized a set of objectives as part a framework called the "Commitment to Focus".
 He also initiated a campaign to raise $300 million in external funds.
 After the completion of the three-year campaign, the University had raised more than $365 million from more than 63,000 donations in 1987–1988 alone.
-In early 1988, Keller came under fire for spending millions of dollars for renovations to the president's residence, Eastcliff, and his presidential office, much of it without proper authorization from the Board of Regents.
+In early 1988, Keller came under fire for spending millions of dollars for renovations to the president's residence, Eastcliff, and his presidential office, much of it without proper authorization from the board of regents.
 Most of the money came from a secret reserve fund whose existence was unknown to regents and legislators.
 Students, legislators and regents called for Keller's resignation.
 After conferring with Governor Rudy Perpich, Keller stepped down as president on March 13, 1988.

 Focus on public policy

 Keller has served as Senior Adjunct Professor of Science and Technology Policy at the Johns Hopkins School of Advanced International Studies' (SAIS).
 He served as Director of SAIS Europe (previously known as the SAIS Bologna Center) in Bologna, Italy from 2006 until 2014.

-He held the position of Charles M. Denny Jr., Professor of Science, Technology and Public Policy at the University's Hubert H. Humphrey Institute of Public Affairs, where he founded the Center for Science, Technology & Public Policy.
+He held the position of Charles M. Denny Jr., Professor of Science, Technology and Public Policy at the university's Hubert H. Humphrey Institute of Public Affairs, where he founded the Center for Science, Technology & Public Policy.
 His distinguished career at the university spanned nearly 35 years, culminating with his role as the university's 12th president from 1985 to 1988.
-He also served as vice president for Academic Affairs from 1980 to 1985 and before that held other leadership positions.
+He also served as vice president for academic affairs from 1980 to 1985 and before that held other leadership positions.

-Keller has been a member of the Whiting School of Engineering's National Advisory Council and the Department of Chemical Engineering's Board of Visitors.
-Dr. Keller is also President emeritus of the University of Minnesota.
+Keller has been a member of the Whiting School of Engineering's national advisory council and the department of chemical engineering's board of visitors.
+Keller is also president emeritus of the University of Minnesota.